 i.
 Service Provider may not assign, novate, sublicense or delegate this Agreement or any rights or obligations of Service Provider under this Agreement, in whole or in part, to any third party or entity.

 ii.
-Kellogg may freely assign this Agreement, in whole or in part, including (i) to a purchaser of Kellogg or of any direct or indirect Affiliate of Kellogg or of all or substantially all of the business of Kellogg to which this Agreement relates, whether by sale of all assets, sale of stock, merger or reorganization, or (ii) to an Affiliate of Kellogg.
+Kellogg may freely assign this Agreement, in whole or in part, to an Affiliate of Kellogg.

 iii.
 This Agreement may not be involuntarily assigned or assigned by operation of law, without the prior written consent of Kellogg, which consent may be given or withheld by Kellogg in its sole discretion.